ndtrung81/lammps-plugins/README.md

 ## Implementation notes

-The script `cmake/Modules/FindLAMMPSTool.cmake` is based on the implementation by @pabloferz in the project [`lammps-dlext`](https://github.com/SSAGESLabs/lammps-dlext) to detect LAMMPS and KOKKOS targets.
+The script `cmake/Modules/FindLAMMPSTool.cmake` is based on the implementation by Pablo Zubieta [@pabloferz](https://github.com/pabloferz) in the [`lammps-dlext`](https://github.com/SSAGESLabs/lammps-dlext) project to detect LAMMPS and KOKKOS targets.
 This script finds the LAMMPS package, and retrieves the include directories, compile options and LAMMPS flags from the generated LAMMPS targets.

 The script `cmake/CMakeLists.txt` is based on the version provided by `examples/plugins` in the LAMMPS repo.